LifeLongThinker/FS.OOP.MatchingPairs/docs/OOP-Modelling-101.md

 ## Step 3.3: Modelling the 'PictoDictionary' class

 The P. is a component that exists only in our Solution Domain.
-It is a helper function handling pictogram logic, such as selected a random subset of all available pictograms for display.
+It is a helper function handling pictogram logic, such as selecting a random subset of all available pictograms for display.

 ![The PictoDictionary class](./class_pictosDictionary.png)